 This part of the Christmas story has always bothered me.
 I could never figure how that little baby was going to be able to play with his Christmas presents of gold, frankincense and myrrh!

-As the church, keep these foreign Wise Men in Christmas by always being receptive of new gifts, new ideas, new ways of doing things, even if they come from folks who did not grow up around here.
+As a church, let’s keep these foreign Wise Men and their gifts in Christmas by always being receptive of new gifts, new ideas, new ways of doing things, even if they come from folks who did not grow up around here.
 Always remember the seven last words of a dying church are “We’ve never done it that way before.”

 - Put the refugees back in Christmas.